PROFESSIONAL EDUCATION CERTIFICATES

 Create a culture of continuous improvement, adaptation, and innovation.

 In an economy defined by new challenges and greater uncertainty, organizations capable of adaptation will be better positioned to succeed.
 This application-based workshop provides a systematic, scientific pattern to help individuals and teams develop the thinking skills required for continuous improvement.
 Learn the importance of deliberate practice in skill development, practice rapid Plan-Do-Check-Act (PDCA) cycles, learn how to coach others, and develop a plan to deploy these techniques at your organization.

 - Learn the importance of deliberate and repetitive practice in skill development

 - Practice rapid PDCA cycles

 - Learn how to coach others

 - Effective deployment strategies

-The Coaching for Improvement workshop will be delivered in a remote-live format:
+The first two offerings in 2022 of Coaching for Improvement will be delivered in a remote-live format:

-- 4 total sessions spaced out over a two-week period
+- 4 total sessions spaced out over a three-week period

 - Each session 3 hours in length